anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 3. Exit button added - closes window and exits program.
 4. About button - has how to play instructions.
 6. Separate start screen with game menu implemented.
-7. Invert blocks - if the paddle touches this bonus, the paddle's controls reverse.
+7. Invert bonus - if ball touches a dark-blue pixel block, it releases an invert bonus. if the paddle touches this bonus, the paddle's controls reverse. (feature taken from the original BrickBreaker game) If paddle's controls were already reversed, catching the bonus again will reverse the paddle controls back to normal.

-REFACTORING ACTUALLY - ADD TO MODIFIED CLASSES
-7. Speed of the ball doubled
-8. Better ball-block collision detection (previous code allowed ball to move behind blocks)
-5. Load button is functioning - allows saved game progress to be resumed.
+8. Short Paddle bonus - if the ball touches the dark-purple pixel block, it releases a short paddle bonus.
+   If paddle touches this bonus, the paddle shortens.
+If the paddle is already shortened catching the bonus again will reverse the bonus (paddle becomes old size again)
+8. [Back button to start menu added after player wins the game.]
+9. [LOGIC ERROR FIXED]
+10. [ShortPaddle bonus added]

 Features Implemented but Not Working Properly:

 Features Not Implemented(Yet):
 1. New bonus power - laser shooting to bricks to break them
 2. New bonus power - paddle elongates (change paddle image + increase size of paddle)
-3. Blocks changing color when they are hit by ball, disappears after third hit?
-4. After game is won, label "You win :)" is shown.
+3. After game is won, label "You win :)" is shown.
 Add a back button and an exit button to end program
-5. pause button?
+4. pause button?
-6. Penalty power - inverted movement of paddle till level finishes

 New Java Classes: